Bachelor of Science in Aerospace Engineering

 The student must take all courses required for the degree on the letter-grade basis and must earn a grade of at least C- in each course, except for those listed as Remaining Core Curriculum courses.
-He or she must also maintain grade point averages of at least 2.00 in the major area of study and in required technical courses as described in Academic Standards, and a cumulative University grade point average of at least 2.00 as described in General Information.
+He or she must also maintain grade point averages of at least 2.00 in the major area of study and in required technical courses as described in Academic Standards, and a cumulative University grade point average of at least 2.00 as described in the General Information Catalog.

 |Aerospace Engineering Courses|

 |ASE 330M||Linear System Analysis||3|

 |ASE 333T||Engineering Communication (writing flag and ethics flag)||3|